Sikorsky S-69

-The Sikorsky S-69 (military designation XH-59) is an American experimental co-axial compound helicopter developed by Sikorsky Aircraft as the demonstrator of the Advancing Blade Concept (ABC) under United States Army and NASA funding.
+The Sikorsky S-69 (military designation XH-59) is an American experimental compound helicopter developed by Sikorsky Aircraft as the demonstrator of the co-axial Advancing Blade Concept (ABC) with United States Army and NASA funding.

 Development

 In late 1971, the Army Air Mobility Research and Development Laboratory, which later became a part of the Army Research Laboratory, awarded Sikorsky a contract for the development of the first prototype.
 The S-69 was the demonstrator for the Advancing Blade Concept (ABC).

 The first S-69 built (73-21941) first flew on July 26, 1973.
 However, it was badly damaged in a low-speed crash on August 24, 1973 due to unexpected rotor forces and insufficient control systems.
 The airframe was then converted into a wind tunnel testbed, which was tested in the NASA Ames Research Center 40x80 feet full-scale wind tunnel in 1979.
 A second airframe was completed (73-21942) which first flew on July 21, 1975.
 After initial testing as a pure helicopter, two auxiliary turbojets were added in March 1977.
 As a helicopter, the XH-59A demonstrated a maximum level speed of 156 kn, but with the auxiliary turbojets, it demonstrated a maximum level speed of 238 kn and eventually a speed of 263 kn in a shallow dive.
 At 180 kn level flight, it could enter a 1.4 g bank turn with the rotor in autorotation, increasing rotor rpm.
 Airframe stress prevented rotor speed reduction and thus full flight envelope expansion.
 The XH-59A had high levels of vibration and fuel consumption.

 The 106-hour test program for the XH-59A ended in 1981.
 In 1982 it was proposed that the XH-59A be converted to the XH-59B configuration with advanced rotors, new powerplants (two GE T700s), and a ducted pusher propeller at the tail.
 This proposed program did not proceed as Sikorsky refused to pay a share of the costs.
 Sikorsky and its partners funded the development of the next helicopters using the Advancing Blade Concept, the Sikorsky X2 and Sikorsky S-97 Raider, from 2007.